Junin Peru Travel Guide

 Mercado Modelo is an immersive cultural and culinary destination.

-Inquire at your lodging or a local agency for recommendations.
+Inquire at your accommodation or a local agency for recommendations.

-Food is a thriving part of Huancayo's heritage.
+Food is an active part of Huancayo's heritage.

 Choose eateries that source ingredients locally, directly benefiting the Mantaro Valley's farmers.

-Embrace seasonal dishes; they taste best and minimize environmental impact.
+Embrace seasonal dishes; they taste best and lessen your impact on the environment.

 Dining at small, family-run establishments contributes directly to local economies.